 Rate limitation is largely unattractive even within the core network.
 The distributed nature of Short Messaging Service Centers (SMSCs), through which all text messages flow, makes it difficult to coordinate real-time filtering in response to targeted attacks.
+Moreover, because provider networks cover huge geographic areas and consist many thousands of network elements, any compromised element can be a conduit for malicious traffic.
+Left unregulated, the connections between provider networks can also be exploited to inject SMS traffic.

 Therefore, for the purposes of this discussion, we assume that an adversary is able to successfully submit a large number of text messages into a cellular network.
 The defenses below are dedicated to protecting the resource that is being exploited in the SMS attack - the bandwidth constrained SDCCHs.
-Note that the Internet faces a similar conundrum: once dominant perimeter defenses are failing in the face of dissolving network borders, e.g., as caused by wireless connectivity and larger and more geographically distributed networks [18].
-As is true in the Internet, we must look to other methods to protect telecommunications networks.
+Note that the Internet faces a similar conundrum: once dominant perimeter defenses are failing in the face of dissolving network borders, e.g., as caused by wireless connectivity and larger and more geographically distributed networks [26].
+As is true in the Internet, we must look to techniques providing "defense in depth" to protect telecommunications networks.

 In the following sections we discuss mitigation techniques based on queue management and resource provisioning.
-For each solution we provide some basic analysis to provide insight; the motivation for parameter selection is covered in more detail in Section 5.
+For each solution we provide some basic analysis to provide insight; the motivation for parameter selection is covered in more detail in Section V.